 Nowruz Festivity in Ancient Calendars

 In Achaemenian era, people and officials commemorated Nowruz in form of an annual tradition everywhere – at home and in Persepolis.
-Some researchers believe that during early Achaemenian era, Mehregan was celebrated in Fall, but under Darius I, the beginning of Spring was determined to be the time for the annual festivity in Persepolis.
+Some researchers believe that during the early Achaemenian era, Mehregan was celebrated in Fall, but under Darius I, the beginning of Spring was determined to be the time for the annual festivity in Persepolis.

 The Persian king was sitting in a particular direction and specific spot in Persepolis so that daylight could shine at his face at sunrise.
 This is why Persepolis is known as the throne of Jamshid and Iranians call it Takht-e-Jamshid.